 Anna is delighted to design and lead Academy Travel’s first fashion-focused tour.
 In 2020, “New York: The Art of Fashion” will explore the subject of American style, and trace the profound influence fashion has had upon the political life and cultural identity of one of the most exciting cities in the world – New York.

 Our four-star hotel is very conveniently located in midtown Manhattan, on 54th Street.
 We have booked premier-plus grade rooms.
 These are large and comfortable, each with modern amenities.
 The hotel is in walking distance of many of New York’s most popular attractions.
-The hotel has just completed a major renovation.
 The Warwick has an interesting history.
 It was built in 1926 for newspaper tycoon William Randolph Hearst, primarily as a residence for his Hollywood friends, among whom was his mistress Marion Davies.
 Over the years guests have included James Dean, Elizabeth Taylor, Elvis Presley and The Beatles.
 Actor Cary Grant lived in the Warwick for 12 years.

 Unless otherwise stated in the itinerary, our tours include the following: